aymanxdev/docker/README.md

 ```
 docker build -t newProject . // the "-t" means tag and "." builds all
 docker run -it newProject //this runs the docker container we just created.
 A hash will be generated for the container and will have access to use node now.
+docker run -d newProject // runs the image container in the background
+docker ps // lists all the container that are currently running

 ```